microsponsors/registry-contract/test/TEST_CASES.md

 #### removeContentIdFromAddress()
 #### removeAllContentIdsFromAddress()

-## Integration with ERC-721 and/or 0x Exchange Functions:
+## Integration with MSPT ERC-721 transfer restrictions:
+These are the methods that the MSPT smart contract calls to determine if a user action is authorized by this Registry contract:
 #### isContentIdRegisteredToCaller()
 #### isMinter()
 #### isAuthorizedTransferFrom()